hifly81/jbpm-spring-boot/readme.md

 =============================

 Example of a jbpm service with spring boot.<br>
-The project is compose by a kjar, representing a sample new-hire BPMN process and by a kie-server running on spring boot.<br>
+The project is composed by a kjar, representing a sample new-hire BPMN process and by a kie-server running on spring boot.<br>

 This is an image showing the BPMN process:
 ![ScreenShot 1](images/newhire.png)